-- Intensified surveillance with the inclusion of active case finding. - Laboratory confirmation as soon as possible. - Weekly analysis of the number of cases and deaths by age, sex, geographical location and hospital admission.
+- Intensified surveillance including active case finding. - Laboratory confirmation of cases to monitor the geographic reach and antibiotic resistance. - Weekly analysis of the number of cases and deaths by age, sex, geographical location and hospital admission.

-Diagnosis
+Laboratory Diagnosis

-The diagnosis of cholera is established by the isolation of V. cholerae or by serological evidence of recent infection.
+Laboratory confirmation of cholera is established by the isolation of V. cholerae or by serological evidence of recent infection.